your cart

 Sakura Onigiri

-The perfect picnic food, onigiri are rice balls shaped into a number of fun shapes, although most traditionally a triangle.
-Sakura onigiri sees the rice cooked in water that has had cherry blossoms soaking in it, so the flavour of the sakura becomes infused in the water and then the rice.
+Sakura also works wonderfully with savoury bites, including the perfect picnic food, onigiri.
+These iconic rice ball snacks are typically made from seasoned rice and wrapped in seaweed .
+For a sakura twist, the rice is cooked in water that has had cherry blossoms soaking in it, so the flavour of the sakura becomes infused in the water and then the rice.
 For decoration, colouring, or small bits of cherry blossom or leaf may be included in the design of the rice ball.
-Such rice can also be used in other similar dishes, such as inarizushi.

 Sakura Sake

-With cherry blossom only present on trees for a matter of weeks, both locals and tourists will make the most of the beautiful scenes by enjoying a hanami picnic.
+As cherry blossoms are only present on trees for a matter of weeks, both locals and tourists make the most of the beautiful scenes by enjoying a hanami picnic.
 As a celebratory time, a glass of sake is commonly enjoyed at these picnics.
 In the spring, special sakura-flavoured sake will be released, offering a delicate floral aroma and taste to this classic Japanese drink.

 this site uses cookies